Nadirah X: Career

 Later that year, Nadirah was invited to Brazil to perform at the Back to Black Festival.

-In 2011 Nadirah's debut album Ink was released through Magic Records/Universal Poland.
-The album was executive produced by Dave Stewart and producers are Glen Ballard (Alanis Morissette's Jagged Little Pill and Michael Jackson's "Man in the Mirror"), Dave Stewart (Eurythmics), Ned Douglas (Katy Perry, Anastacia, Stevie Nicks), Swish (Bishop Lamonth, Royce da 5'9") and Michael Bradford (Kid Rock, Uncle Cracker and Anita Baker).
-Later that year Nadirah was asked to perform for HRH Crown Prince Haakon (Norway), Professor Pekka Himanen (Finland) and founder of Operation HOPE, John Hope Bryant (United States) and Bishop Desmond Tutu at the Global Dignity Concert in Finland.
+In 2011, Nadirah's debut solo album Ink was released through Magic Records/Universal Poland.
+The album was executive produced by Dave Stewart.
+Later that year, Nadirah was asked to perform for Haakon, Crown Prince of Norway, Professor Pekka Himanen, John Hope Bryant and Bishop Desmond Tutu at the Global Dignity Concert in Finland.
 Nadirah wrote the Dignity Day theme song with Dave Stewart.

-In 2012, Nadirah X and Jon Fields pka Swish released an EP under the Mr & Mrs name, as a free download.
-The EP received positive reviews in The Huffington Post and LA Weekly, which praised his production style and their lyrical ability.
-Dave Stewart is quoted as saying, "It's refreshing seeing a married couple working intensely together rapping about stuff that directly relates to them and their situation: one so many other couples can relate to."
+In 2012, Nadirah and Jon Fields released an EP under the name Mr. and Mrs. as a free download.
+The album received positive reviews in The Huffington Post and LA Weekly, which praised his production style and their lyrical ability.

-Nadirah supported Jamaican songstress Italee on a European tour in 2017.
+Nadirah supported Jamaican singer Italee on a European tour in 2017.

 Nadirah has just released a book of poetry, Never From Nowhere.

 Personal life

-Nadirah grew up in an Islamic home in Jamaica, one of her older brothers Melvin Jr (Mr. E) who was a DJ in the early 1990s introduced her to the music of such artists as Queen Latifah, Will Smith and A Tribe Called Quest.
-She was immediately drawn to writing rap flows and poetry.
-Her first recordings were with Herbie Harris (Third World), Andy Livingston and Sly and Robbie (Riddim Twins).
-Nadirah is extremely close to her family and credits her mother Carmen as her inspiration to strive each day to do what is right.
+Nadirah grew up in an Islamic home in Jamaica.
+One of her older brothers, Melvin Jr., was a DJ in the early 1990s and introduced her to the music of artists such as Queen Latifah, Will Smith and A Tribe Called Quest.
+She was drawn to writing rap flows and poetry.

-Influences

-Nadirah X states her influences to be Queen Latifah, Nas, The Roots, Bob Marley, Mos Def, Lauryn Hill, Nina Simone, Jimmy Cliff, and Peter Tosh.